Mother Angelica: Early life

-After repeated arguments, Mae began staying at her parents' home, which became a recurring pattern.
+After repeated arguments, Mae began staying at her parents' home, and this became a recurring pattern.
 Tensions escalated when Mae invited John's mother, Catherine Rizzo, to live with them.
 Catherine reportedly criticized Mae frequently.
-By November 1929, John had left the family, relocated to California, and ceased contact with Mae and Rizzo.
-Mae and Rizzo, then age five, returned to the Gianfresco household.

-Anthony Gianfresco, Rizzo's maternal grandfather, had emigrated from Naples, first settling in Colorado before moving to Ohio and marrying Mary Votolato.
-According to Mother Angelica, her grandfather assisted new Italian immigrants with clothing and employment, while her grandmother provided food.

-On March 10, 1931, Mae was granted full custody of Rizzo.
-John Rizzo was ordered to pay five dollars per week in child support, but payments were reported to be intermittent.
-Mae retained custody but struggled with chronic depression and poverty.
-These difficulties were exacerbated by the societal stigma surrounding divorce and limited economic opportunities for women during the Great Depression.
+By November 1929, John had left the family, relocated to California, and ceased contact with Mae and Rita.
+Mae and Rita, then age five, returned to the Gianfresco household.
+On March 10, 1931, Mae was granted full custody of Rita.
+Although John was ordered to pay five dollars per week in child support, payments were reported to be intermittent.
+Mae retained custody but struggled with chronic depression and poverty, difficulties that were exacerbated by the societal stigma surrounding divorce and limited economic opportunities for women during the Great Depression.

-Between 1933 and 1937, Mae and Rizzo relocated multiple times to small one-bedroom apartments.
+Between 1933 and 1937, Mae and Rita relocated multiple times to small one-bedroom apartments.
 These residences typically had a business space at the front and sleeping quarters at the back.
-Occasionally, when disputes arose between Mae and her mother, Rizzo stayed with family friends.
-Due to ongoing financial difficulties, they eventually returned to the Gianfresco household.
-During their absence, Anthony Gianfresco had suffered a stroke that left him hemiparetic and reliant on a cane.
+Occasionally, when disputes arose between Mae and her mother, Rita stayed with family friends.
+Due to ongoing financial difficulties, Mae and Rita eventually returned to the Gianfresco household.
+During their absence, Anthony had suffered a stroke that left him hemiparetic and reliant on a cane.

-Reflecting on this period, Mother Angelica later described her and her mother's circumstances as similar to those of refugees.
-She recalled: "We were poor, hungry, and barely surviving on odd jobs until Mother joined the dry cleaning business as an apprentice to a Jewish tailor in our area.
+Reflecting on this period, Mother Angelica later described the circumstances of her mother and her as similar to those of refugees.
+She recalled, "We were poor, hungry, and barely surviving on odd jobs until Mother joined the dry cleaning business as an apprentice to a Jewish tailor in our area.
 Even then, we pinched pennies simply to keep food on the table."